-I am a Research Ecologist at Northern Prairie Wildlife Research Center in Jamestown, North Dakota.
-The principle goal of my research program is to investigate the impacts of land-use change on wildlife habitat and ecosystem services in the Northern Great Plains.
+I am a Research Ecologist for the US Geological Survey at Northern Prairie Wildlife Research Center in Jamestown, North Dakota.
+The principle goal of my research program is to investigate the impacts of land-use change on wildlife habitat and ecosystem services in the Prairie Pothole Region.
 Much of my research focuses on the development of decision-support tools for informing natural resource policy and management.
+Some of my current research projects include modeling the effects of agricultural land-use change on pollinator habitat, health and national pollination services.
+I am also working with the US Department of Agriculture to quantify the benefits of land conservation programs on pollinator habitat and other ecosystem services.

 Science and Products